DeepankarMalakar/dm-aur-react/react.md

 - ```node_modules/```: Contains all the dependencies your project needs (installed via npm).

 # State and Props
-- State is a built-in object in React components that allows them to manage and track changes in data over time.
+- <b>State</b> is a built-in object in React components that allows them to manage and track changes in data over time.
 State is dynamic; when state changes, the component re-renders to reflect the updated data.
+- Unlike props, which are passed to components and are immutable, state is managed within the component and can change, causing the component to re-render.
 ```
 import React, { useState } from 'react';